 Criteria & Standards

 On November 20, 2014, the Governing Board of the Low Impact Hydropower Institute (LIHI) approved significant changes to the LIHI Certification criteria, and on March 8, 2016, LIHI published the 2nd Edition Certification Handbook that implements the revised criteria.
-The Handbook has since undergone four minor revisions.
-To access the new Handbook, Revision 2.04 currently in effect, visit the How To Apply page.
+The Handbook has since undergone minor revisions.
+To access the current version of the Handbook, visit the Certification Handbook page.

 Applications for Low Impact Certification are evaluated using a consistent, hierarchical set of eight criteria, goals, and standards.
 All criteria and their respective goals must be satisfied, but the alternative standards are designed to be flexible enough to be applicable to the wide range of conditions that can occur at different hydropower facilities in different river systems.